Skip to main content

 database__client: mysql

-database__connection__host: localhost
+database__connection__host: host.containers.internal

 database__connection__user: nmd_ghost